Clearwater Memorial Causeway: History

-The original Memorial Causeway Bridge was a two-lane flat span Drawbridge that opened in the September, 1920.
+The original Memorial Causeway Bridge was a two-lane flat span drawbridge that opened officially on Armistice Day, November 11, 1927.
 It connected downtown Clearwater and Clearwater Beach for nearly thirty-plus years until it was replaced by a bascule bridge in the 1950s.
 A portion of the original bridge was demolished with the remaining section kept open as a fishing pier.

 Even though the bascule bridge served the needs of Clearwater through its entire lifespan, it became clear in the mid-1990s that a replacement span would be needed.
-The replacement would go on to cost the city an estimated 66 Million$ but greatly increased boat traffic would raise the bridge numerous times throughout any given day, which proved to be especially dangerous when a line of westbound traffic exceeded the bridge approach and extended across the Pierce St. intersection.
+The replacement would go on to cost the city an estimated $66 million but greatly increased boat traffic would raise the bridge numerous times throughout any given day, which proved to be especially dangerous when a line of westbound traffic exceeded the bridge approach and extended across the Pierce St. intersection.
 Many alternatives and designs were considered during the planning process, including concepts that ranged from a higher drawbridge to a miniature Sunshine Skyway-type bridge.
 The final design was chosen in 1998 and construction commenced in 2001.
 However, due to issues during the construction process, the bridge opened over a year behind schedule, finally receiving its first traffic in August 2005.